Envirometrix/PredictiveSoilMapping/main.md

 #>     H2O Internal Security:      FALSE
 #>     H2O API Extensions:         XGBoost, Algos, AutoML, Core V3, Core V4
 #>     R Version:                  R version 3.5.1 (2018-12-12)
+#> Warning in h2o.clusterInfo():
+#> Your H2O cluster version is too old (3 months and 13 days)!
+#> Please download and install the latest version from http://h2o.ai/download/
 ```

 This shows that multiple cores will be used for computing (to control the number of cores you can use the `nthreads` argument).
 Next, we need to prepare the regression matrix and prediction locations using the `as.h2o` function so that they are visible to h2o: